idgmatrix/FMJ/README.md

 * readme.exe is the manual for the game.
 * install.exe is setup program for game.

-If you want build project, you may need Watcom C/C++ Compiler and Turbo Assembler.
+If you want build project, you may need

+* Watcom C/C++ Compiler
+* Turbo Assembler.

 Full Metal Jacket used Tiny MOD Player v2.11 for BGM play.